hanhanwu/Hanhan_Data_Science_Practice/AI_Experiments/learning_notes.md

 ## Layers & Dimensions 😱😱
 ### Hidden Layers
-* Having more hidden layers, also means having higher dimensional space representaton, will allow you to learn more complex representation.
+* Having more units in a layer, also means having higher dimensional space representaton, will allow you to learn more complex representation.
   * Imagine this allows you to cut an image into smaller pieces for learning.
   * The drawback is more computationally expensive, and you might be learning unnecessary patterns which could even lead to overfitting.
 * When there are N classes to predict, the dimensions of all the hidden layers better > N, otherwise the information loss will lead to overfitting